rarodrigo/router_family/README.md

 ## Comments

-This project has idea to collect automatically in Cisco device your module/family via `snmp ` and `get_facts` and you can compare which best for you because NAPALM has other status can be used after to go through in your deployment.
-We could create and developed your scripts based in some rules using a static inventory built in csv file and organize those script creating different tasks.
+This project has idea to collect automatically in Cisco device your module/family via `snmp ` and `get_facts` and you can compare which is best for you because NAPALM has other status that can be used after to go through in your deployment.
+We could create and developed your scripts based on some rules using a static inventory built in a .csv file and organize those script creating different tasks.

-For this example none module were execute to access device and implement scripts, however this action is only add module `ios_config` or `nxos_config`
+For this example non modules were executed to access device and implement scripts, however this action requires only that you add module `ios_config` or `nxos_config`

-If you have more idea fell free to contact to build this developed.
+If you have other ideas, feel free to contact (e.g. create a new issue) to help this be developed.